jtsteinbach/sandbox/README.md

 The entire repository is **one SQLite database**: `.sb/sandbox.db`, in WAL mode, created `0600`.
 This is a deliberate rejection of git's loose-object layout, for reasons that compound:

-- **Crash safety.** Every sb operation — blobs, tree, commit, ref move, journal entry — is a single ACID transaction.
+- **Crash safety.** Every sb operation — blobs, tree, commit, ref move, journal entry — commits as a single ACID transaction: all of it lands, or none of it does.
 Git's loose files and separately-written refs can tear under power loss; SQLite's journal cannot.
 (Precedent: Fossil, the VCS written by SQLite's own author, made the same bet fifteen years ago.)
 - **No small-file sprawl.** A large git repo holds hundreds of thousands of tiny objects, punishing filesystems and backup tools. sb is one file: `cp` is a valid backup, `rsync` sees one changed file, and there is nothing to "pack."
 - **Real queries.** Prefix resolution is an indexed `LIKE`, statistics are one `GROUP BY`, and the stat cache is a table — no ad-hoc index file with its own format and lock protocol.
 - **Auditable by anything.** The format is inspectable with the world's most widely deployed database tooling, not a bespoke binary format.